Continuing Professional Development (CPD)

 What Is Continuing Professional Development?

 Continuing Professional Development is the ongoing process of developing and maintaining professional skills.
 A Continuing Professional Development program might be conducted as formal courses, or in a more informal manner, through coaching, mentoring, or on-the-job observation.
-Every professional should be given access to Ongoing Professional Development programs, both for the benefit of the organization, and for the satisfaction of the employee.
+Every professional should be given access to ongoing Professional Development programs, both for the benefit of the organization and for the satisfaction of the employee.

 Why Is Continuing Professional Development Important?

-On an organizational level, Continuous Professional Development allows the maintenance, and sometimes the increase, of competitiveness.
-Clients expect a certain level of performance, and CPD enables a company to stay within the current professional standards related to their operations.
-Plus, the regular implementation of Continuous Professional Development by qualified instructors keeps an organization aware of developing skill trends and new strategic directions.
+Clients expect a certain level of performance, and CPD training lets a company stay within the current professional standards related to their operations.
+Plus, the regular implementation of Continuing Professional Development by qualified instructors keeps an organization aware of developing skill trends and new strategic directions.

 How to Create a Continuing Professional Development Program